bernatferragut/MESSAGE-PROJECT/0.General/IDEAS.md

 7. DESCRIBE YOUR PROPOSED ACTIVITIES, INCLUDING THE RATIONALE FOR YOUR ARTISTIC CHOICES OR THE INSPIRATION FOR THE NEW CREATIVE WORK(S).
 INDICATE WHEN AND WHERE YOU PLAN TO SHOW YOUR WORK. - 750 words

-This project presents 9 pieces of ART reflecting my personal research on the constant suffering condition of the human being in the past, present and future.
-The content is presented through the message content received in an OBE at a young age and how this message helps us and gives us direction in how to live a better life as human beings in this world.
+This project presents 10 pieces of ART reflecting my thoughts on a deep  personal out of the body experience - OBE I had at a young age.
+This experience changed my life and gave a solid ground to a genuine way of expressing myself through the art medium.
+The artwork presented gives us direction and light in how to live a better life as human beings in this world because opens the possibility of the immortality of the human soul.

 a.
 ACTIVITIES & ARTISTIC CHOICES
-The Project involves the creation of 9 Pieces of Art subdivided into 3 groups + 1.
+The Project involves the creation of 10 Pieces of Art subdivided into 4 groups.

-The message received through an OBE altered state of consciousness
+The first is the message received through an OBE altered state of consciousness

-0. The Message
+1. The Message
 > medium: Digital Print and Web experience - Web VR
-> Projection over a massive big cylinder in the exhibit center .
-The origins of the OOB experience and the message
+> Holographic cylindrical projection at the exhibit center .
+The origins of the OBE experience and the message

-The first group relates to the relationship between the cylinder and *SACRED ART* Here we show the original message and its relationship with historical influences like the Egyptian, Esoteric and Alchemical arts.
+The second group relates to the relationship between the cylinder and *SACRED ART* Here we show the original message and its relationship with historical influences like the Egyptian, Esoteric and Alchemical arts.

-1. The physics of a cylinder Digital
+2. The physics of a cylinder Digital
-> medium: Digital Print and Web experience - Robotics and IOT .
+> medium: Digital Print and Web experience - Robotics and IOT?
+.
 The main focus of the exhibition: decoding the meaning of the cylinder
-2. Polarity Battles
+3. Polarity Battles
 > medium: Digital Print and Web experience - 3D Printing .
 Greed + Fear vs Love + Compassion
-3. The Past - Egyptians
+4. The Past - Egyptians
 > medium: Digital Print and Web experience
 .
 The cylinder under the Egyptian culture

-The second group relates to *RELIGION*.
+The third group relates to *RELIGION* as we know it.
 Here we show the inspiration and relationships of Christian, Jewish and Buddhist Religions relating to the presented 3 pieces of Art.

-4. Christianity
+5. Christianity
 > medium: Digital Print and Web experience
 .
 Christian symbology and the cylindrical relationship
-5. Jewish
+6. Jewish
 > medium: Digital Print and Web experience
 Jewish symbology and the cylindrical relationship
-6. Buddhism
+7. Buddhism
 > medium: Digital Print and Web experience
 Buddhist symbology and the cylindrical relationship

 The third group relates to the *PHYSICAL REALITY*
 Here we show how the Art received behaves in the physical world.
 How affects us and how present is in our everyday life.

-7. Today's life
+8. Today's life
 > medium: Digital Print and Web experience
 .
 The cylinder in today's daily life
-8. The modern Database
+9. The modern Database
 > medium: Digital Print and Web experience - Blockchain technology .
 The cylindrical structure of today's Databases
-9. The Market
+10. The Market
 > medium: Digital Print and Web experience
 .
 The Fear and Greed Index of the Capital Markets today

 b.
 INSPIRATION OF THE CREATIVE WORK
 The inspiration for the work comes from a deeply transformative experience I had when I was 18-19 years old.
 The so-called 'Kundalini Experience' allowed me to have a natural OBE (Out of the body experience) and attain higher states of consciousness.

-After this event, my life did change forever and the messages received during this deep dive into a consciousness mark the beginning of a series of exhibitions which will describe through art such experiences and in the process decode the messages received to give to the general public good.
+After this event, my life did change forever and the messages received during this deep dive into a consciousness mark the beginning of a series of exhibitions which will describe through art such experiences in the following years.
+The intention is to decode the messages received and transmit them to the general public good.

 c.
 WORK SHOW: WHEN AND WHERE